-a.
+- a.
 Judges must agree a common scoring system.
 All competitors should be informed of the scoring system at the commencement of a GWT.
 But, whatever the system adopted, failure to complete an individual test will result in a mark of zero.
 A multiple retrieve constitutes one test.
-If a dog fails or commits a serious fault in any part of a multiple exercise this will result in a mark of zero for that exercise.
+If a dog fails or commits a serious fault in any part of a multiple exercise this will result in a mark of zero for that exercise. - b.
+GWTs will typically be judged on a points system with individual tests marked out of 20 though, on occasion, when their organisation is more akin to that of a field trial, letter gradings may be used. - c.
+Judges must ensure that spectators are a reasonable distance from competitors in line.

-- b.
-GWTs will typically be judged on a points system with individual tests marked out of 20 though, on occasion, when their organisation is more akin to that of a Field Trial, letter gradings may be used. - Judges must ensure that spectators are a reasonable distance from c. competitors in line. - Judges should give dogs every opportunity to work well by seeing that d. conditions are, as far as possible, in their favour.
-They will be looking for dogs, which need the least handling and please them most from a shooting point of view. - In all retrieving breeds good marking is essential with a quick pick-up e. and a fast return.
+- d.
+Judges should give dogs every opportunity to work well by seeing that conditions are, as far as possible, in their favour.
+They will be looking for dogs, which need the least handling and please them most from a shooting point of view. - e.
+In all retrieving breeds good marking is essential with a quick pick-up and a fast return.
 Judges will not penalise a dog too heavily for putting down a retrieve to get a firmer grip, but this must not be confused with sloppy retrieving. - f.
-Any serious fault or failure in an individual test or tests will disgualify a dog from gaining an individual award and may lead to elimination.
-In Team Tests, however, one dog's serious fault or failure will not disgualify a team from the awards.
-If two or more teams finish on equal points a run-off will be necessary to determine the result. - The Judges are empowered to withhold any prize or award if in their g. opinion competing dogs have not shown sufficient merit.
+Any serious fault or failure in an individual test or tests will disqualify a dog from gaining an individual award and may lead to elimination.
+In team tests, however, one dog's serious fault or failure will not disqualify a team from the awards.
+If two or more teams finish on equal points a run-off will be necessary to determine the result. - g.
+The judges are empowered to withhold any prize or award if in their opinion competing dogs have not shown sufficient merit.

-6. Instructions for Specific Sub-group Tests
+6. Instructions for specific sub-group tests

-Retrievers. a.
+a.
+Retrievers.

-- (1)At the start of a GWT, Judges must ensure they have the correct dogs in the line, lowest number placed on the right. - (2)A Retriever must be steady to shot and fall and must retrieve only on command.
+- At the start of a GWT, judges must ensure they have the correct dogs in the line, lowest number placed on the right. - (2) A Retriever must be steady to shot and fall and must retrieve only on command.
 Also, whenever possible, all dogs should be tested at a simulated drive, walking up and in water.
-A dog must walk steadily at heel. - Good marking is essential with a quick pick-up and a fast return.
-(3) Dogs should be credited for showing marking ability and initiative. - (4)If a dog fails a retrieve in the run-offs, it may still feature in the awards.
+A dog must walk steadily at heel. - (3) Good marking is essential with a quick pick-up and a fast return.
+Dogs should be credited for showing marking ability and initiative. - (4) If a dog fails a retrieve in the run-offs, it may still feature in the awards.